 By the time I finished the last walk, I still felt quite strong, like I could have gone on a bit more.
 That walk was about 12 miles, so for this walk I ambitiously planned 16 miles.
 That’s a couple of miles further than I’ve walked so far on this adventure, but I was confident enough… you’re all waiting for the disaster at the end of this post now, aren’t you!

 The logistics for this one were quite involved, but all worked out easy enough with my fold-up bike… drive to Barrow, cycle ½ a mile to the station, train to Ulverston, cycle 2 miles downhill to Ulverston Canal Foot.
 None of the cycle rides were at all taxing which helped my mood.
 I still hate cycling.

-Ulverston Canal Foot is, as expected, at the foot of the canal which runs from Ulverston town centre to the sea, where a lock used to control water levels and access to the River Leven.
+Ulverston Canal Foot is, as expected, at the foot of the canal which runs from Ulverston town centre to the sea, where a lock was built to control water levels and access to the River Leven.
 It’s only about a mile and a quarter in length with no other locks and is dead straight.
 It was opened in 1796 which then made Ulverston a sea port (although it had previously declared itself as a sea port in 1774 as a tax dodge!).
 The last boat to sail the canal did so in 1949, and the sea end is now concreted up, the previous sea lock now derelict.

 There is a path along the coast heading south, but it doesn’t lead too far, and I need to follow the lanes inland a little first.
 The lane passes the huge Glaxo-Smith-Kline factory, which makes penicillin and other antibiotics, and has been here since 1948.